tkreyche/I75W-Raymarine-Autopilot/README.md

 Run the script in install signalk plugin.txt on your Raspberry Pi to create a heartbeat plugin, which is used to detect that the server connection is alive.
 The plugin must be enabled.

+### Troubleshooting Signal K Connections
+If you having seeing any unexpected results, you can run the debug python script "debug_signalk.py" and it will report on the Signalk K responses.
+This script outputs to the console of a Python IDE such as Thonny.
+There is no output to the LED matrix.

 ### Software Description (optional read)
 The code is written in Micropython with the help of Claude.ai.
 The code runs on single RP2350 core, and profiling shows there is plenty of headroom.
 The connection uses the Signal K websockets interface for lowest latency communications.